 Don’t stare.
 Never ask her to play –

-One touch of that bow to the violin’s strings
+With one touch of her bow to the violin’s strings

 For she plays of a time long-forgotten